-WARNING: The below information is NOT MEDICAL ADVICE, is not intended for those using nicotine replacement products or nicotine designer drugs such as Chantix, Champix, Zyban or Wellbutrin, and regardless of quitting method you should IMMEDIATELY consult your physician if you should experience ANY condition or symptom that causes you CONCERN or ALARM, including continuing depression.
+WARNING: The below information is NOT MEDICAL ADVICE and is not intended for those using nicotine replacement products, e-cigarettes or any quitting product such as as Chantix, Champix, Zyban or Wellbutrin.
+Regardless of quitting method, contact your physician IMMEDIATELY if should you experience ANY condition or symptom that causes you CONCERN or ALARM, including continuing depression.

 Within reason, cold turkey quitters are fairly safe in blaming withdrawal for most effects felt during the first three days, but not always.
 Pay close attention to what your body is telling you and don't hesitate to call your doctor if at all concerned.

 The below symptom information was compiled by a nicotine cessation educator who is not a physician.
 The information provided is designed to support, not replace, the relationship that exists between those quitting cold turkey and their doctor.
 Do not rely upon any information at WhyQuit to replace individual consultations with your physician or other qualified health care provider.

 We are Nicotine Addicts! - Recovery is a temporary journey of re-adjustment during which the mind and body are allowed to undergo an amazing healing process.
 It's a period when the brain is permitted the time needed to physically re-sensitize nicotine numbed dopamine pathway receptors, and to return the number of receptors to levels seen inside the brains of non-smokers.